-Qualitative comparison: User study We perform a qualitative comparison of our result, with single view modeling and multiview stereo via a psycho-visual study using 7 subjects.
-Each subject was presented results on ten stereo pairs without giving any indication about which of the three results they were looking at.
+Oualitative comparison: User study We perform a qualitative comparison of our re-sult, with single view modeling and multiview stereo via a psycho-visual study using 7 subjects.
+Each subject was presented results on ten stereo pairs without giving any indi-cation about which of the three results they were looking at.
 They were given complete control to fly through the reconstructed scene and instructed to rank the three results from 1 (best) to 3 (worst) based on the geometric accuracy of the reconstruction.
 We expect the responses to be more consistent with relative ranking because absolute scores are hard to give, and need calibration across subjects.
-The average rank for single view modeling3, multiview stereo and the proposed approach were obtained.
+The average rank for single view modeling, multiview stereo and the proposed approach were obtained.
 The proposed approach was ranked as the best 69% of the time, more than triple the next best.
 This provides strong evidence that indicates the effectiveness of our approach.

-5 Conclusions
+Conclusions

-We propose an algorithm to combine stereo cues with monocular structural priors to obtain geometrically accurate depth maps using stereo pairs captured in the wild using consumer stereo cameras.
-We introduce the idea of using both discrete and continuous optimization for 3D reasoning.
+We propose a unified framework to combine stereo cues with monocular structural pri-ors to obtain geometrically accurate depth maps using stereo pairs captured in the wild using consumer stereo cameras.
+We introduce the idea of using both discrete and con-tinuous optimization for 3D reasoning.
 Our approach leverages the use of monocular cues and exploits the benefits of discrete optimization to obtain a superpixel-to-plane labeling, followed by continuous optimization for refinement.
-We show through our results and comparisons that the proposed approach works well even in presence of homogeneous surfaces and specularities.
-The algorithm we propose can be used with any existing stereo matching algorithm, and additional monocular cues can easily be added to the same algorithm.
-For example, we can incorporate monocular cues such as depth from focus as a prior over the depth of different regions of the scene.
+We show through our results and comparisons that the proposed approach works well even in presence of ho-mogeneous surfaces and specularities.
+The framework we propose can be used with any existing stereo matching algorithm, and additional monocular cues can easily be added to the same framework.
+For example, we can incorporate monocular cues such as depth

-3 The subject used the better result between [17] and [25] for ranking.
+$^{2}$ The subject used the better result between [16] and [24] for ranking.